SharePoint/sp-dev-docs/docs/general-development/sharepoint-workflow-fundamentals.md

 ---
-title: SharePoint 2013 workflow fundamentals ms.prod: SHAREPOINT ms.assetid: 1e622296-f78b-4e3a-a1e7-8effa24111a8
+title: SharePoint workflow fundamentals ms.prod: SHAREPOINT ms.assetid: 1e622296-f78b-4e3a-a1e7-8effa24111a8
 ---

-# SharePoint 2013 workflow fundamentals
+# SharePoint workflow fundamentals
-Provides a high-level overview of the workflow infrastructure in SharePoint 2013, including a view of the platform architecture and the workflow interop bridge.
+Provides a high-level overview of the workflow infrastructure in SharePoint, including a view of the platform architecture and the workflow interop bridge.
-## Overview of workflows in SharePoint 2013
+## Overview of workflows in SharePoint
 <a name="bkm_overview"> </a>

-SharePoint 2013 workflows are powered by Windows Workflow Foundation 4, which was substantially redesigned from earlier versions.
+SharePoint workflows are powered by Windows Workflow Foundation 4, which was substantially redesigned from earlier versions.
 Windows Workflow Foundation (WF), in turn, is built on the messaging functionality that is provided by  [Windows Communication Foundation (WCF)](http://msdn.microsoft.com/en-us/library/vstudio/ms735119%28v=vs.90%29.aspx).